Worksop Town F.C.: Current club

 In 2011, the club finally returned to Sandy Lane, but this time as tenants of Worksop Parramore, which had bought the ground and allowed the Tigers to play there.
 The 2013–14 season almost saw Worksop promoted back to the Conference North but they were beaten in the league play-off semi-finals.
 At the end of the season, the club's owner, Jason Clark, revealed that he would no longer be funding the club, plunging it into a financial crisis, and shortly afterwards the decision was taken to resign from the Northern Premier League and to join the Northern Counties East League (NCEL), entering the NCEL's Premier Division.

 The drop to the ninth level of the English football league system also meant a first foray into the FA Vase, having previously competed in the FA Trophy.
 Worksop were crowned Northern Counties East League champions at the end of the 2018–19 season, winning promotion back to the Northern Premier League.

 On 18 March 2023, the club won the Division One East title in the Northern Premier League with seven games of the season remaining, the first team in English football to secure promotion in the 2022–23 season.

 The 2023-24 season saw the newly promoted team finish the season in 5th place, which earned them a play-off semi final tie against Macclesfield Town.
 The game was played at Macclesfield's Moss Rose ground, and the final result was a 2-1 loss.

 On 9 May Worksop finished off their season by beating Penistone Church F.C.
 5-0 at Sheffield Wednesdays Ground, Hillsborough, to win the Sheffield & Hallamshire Senior Cup for a record equalling 14th time.

 The 2024-25 season saw Worksop constantly around the play-off spots, eventually finishing second to runaway winners Macclesfield.
-Play-off victories of 2-1 against Ashton United F.C. and 2-1 against Guiseley AFC, saw Worksop promoted back to the Conference North, the league they were relegated from in 2007.
+Play-off victories of 2-1 against Ashton United F.C. and 2-1 against Guiseley AFC, saw Worksop promoted back to the National League North, the league they were relegated from in 2007.

 On 8 May 2025 Worksop again contested the final of the Sheffield & Hallamshire Senior Cup at Hillsborough.
 This time beating Hallam FC 2-1 to win the cup for a record 15th time.

+The 2025-26 season saw The Tigers compete at the National League North level for the first time since 2007.
+Although tipped for relegation by many, they spent most of the season above the relegation zone, eventually finishing the season in 16th place out of 24.
+On 28 April 2026 Worksop contested the final of the Sheffield & Hallamshire Senior Cup for the 37th time.
+They beat Worsbrough Bridge Athletic F.C. by a scoreline of 2-1, to win the cup for a record 16th time..
+The game was played at Doncaster Rovers home ground, The Eco-Power Stadium.
+In taking the victory they became the first team since 1899 to win the cup for three years in a row.